Christos Theodoropoulos

 Hello, world!

-In my current academic journey, I spearhead the creation of an end‑to‑end open‑source knowledge extraction system from the ground up.
-This endeavor, meticulously architected around the expert-in-the-loop paradigm, seamlessly aligns with the tenets of lifelong learning.
+In my last academic journey, starting at 2020, I pursued my PhD in Computer Science at KU Leuven, focusing on natural language processing and knowledge extraction.
+I spearheaded the creation of an end‑to‑end open‑source knowledge extraction system from the ground up.
+This endeavor, potentially incorporated the expert-in-the-loop paradigm, seamlessly aligns with the tenets of lifelong learning.
 Recognizing the challenge of navigating vast volumes of research text daily, my unwavering focus has centered on the realm of biomedical text.
-Within this domain, I've embarked on a mission with far-reaching implications by tackling the intricate complexities of two formidable yet unresolved diseases: Alzheimer's disease, encompassing a staggering trove of over 500,000 PubMed papers, and Rett syndrome, spanning a comprehensive collection of more than 4,000 PubMed papers.
+Within this domain, I've embarked on a mission with far-reaching implications by tackling the intricate complexities of two formidable yet unresolved diseases: Alzheimer's disease and Rett syndrome.

 Beyond academia, my expedition led me to the vanguard of innovation as a research scientist intern at IBM Research.
 Here, I had the privilege of immersing myself in projects that not only stoked the flames of my curiosity but also enriched my repertoire of skills.
 A significant chapter in this journey involved insights from Electronic Health Records (EHR) to construct person-centric knowledge graphs.
 This endeavor saw me wield the power of the HSPO ontology and harness the prowess of Graph Neural Networks (GNNs) to tackle the formidable task of predicting intensive care unit readmissions.
 Embracing the spirit of versatility, my explorations expanded to encompass the fascinating domain of embedding learning for heterogeneous graphs.
 These explorations are on the brink of yielding results in the shape of upcoming research publications.
 The team's influence also extends into the realm of open-source collaboration.
 I've been instrumental in fortifying IBM's commitment to knowledge dissemination, playing a pivotal role in bolstering their open-source initiative, exemplified by the repository.
 In a testament to my innovation, and inventiveness, I proudly stand as the primary inventor in a patent filing.